Residual-current device: Regulation and adoption

 Regulations differ widely from country to country.
 A single RCD installed for an entire electrical installation provides protection against shock hazards to all circuits, however, any fault may cut all power to the premises.
-A solution is to create groups of circuits each with a RCD, or to use RCBO for each individual circuit.
+A solution is to create groups of circuits, each with an RCD, or to use an RCBO for each individual circuit.

 Australia

 In Australia, residual current devices have been mandatory on power circuits since 1991 and on light circuits since 2000.
 In Queensland specifically, residual power devices have been compulsory for all new homes since 1992.

 A minimum of two RCDs is required per domestic installation.
 All socket outlets and lighting circuits are to be distributed over circuit RCDs.
 A maximum of three subcircuits only, may be connected to a single RCD.
 In Australia, the RCD testing procedure must meet a set standard – this is the AS/NZS 3760:2010 in-service safety inspection and testing of electrical equipment.